Wellbeing Assessment Thumbnail

 Usability Testing

-The first study focused on identifying usability issues, unclear questions, and evaluating the clarity of navigation, the value of insights, and the reasons why users would take or complete the wellbeing assessment.
+Two studies were conducted.
+The first focused on identifying usability issues, unclear questions, and evaluating the clarity of navigation, the value of insights, and the reasons why users would take or complete the wellbeing assessment.

 Key findings: